Barbara M. Jenkins, Ed.D.

 She was named the 2014 Visionary Award recipient by the Girl Scouts of Citrus Council and the Central Florida Woman of the Year for 2014 by the Womens Executive Council.

-Recognized for her commitment and influence, both the Orlando Sentinel and Orlando Magazine recognized her as one of the ten most powerful people in Central Florida in 2014.
+Recognized for her commitment and influence, both the Orlando Sentinel and Orlando Magazine recognized her as one of the ten most powerful people in Central Florida in 2014 and 2015.

-Deeply engaged in the community, Dr. Jenkins serves on the board of the United Arts of Central Florida, the Winter Park Health Foundation, the YMCA of Central Florida, the Central Florida Regional Commission on Homelessness, and the Orange County Youth Mental Health Commission.
+Deeply engaged in the community, Dr. Jenkins serves on the boards of the United Arts of Central Florida, Winter Park Health Foundation, Economic Development Commission, YMCA of Central Florida, Central Florida Regional Commission on Homelessness, and Orange County Youth Mental Health Commission.